We explain when you need a Phase I ESA on vacant land.

 It's like saying do I need to go to a doctor?
 Well technically no, you don't need to go to a doctor.
 However, there may be an instance where you have to go to a doctor because a 3rd party is demanding it.
 For instance, maybe you need a sports physical before being allowed to participate in a recreational sports league.

 You should get a Phase I ESA whenever you're purchasing property, in some instances when you're about to rent or lease property, and for other various reasons.
 Why?
-Because a Phase I provides liability protection in
+Because a Phase I provides liability protection in case contamination from petroleum products or hazardous substances is found at, on, or in your property.

 In other words, you should get a Phase I ESA because it acts like insurance in a manner, and protects you down the road in case it turns out you purchased a piece of contaminated property.
 This concept might not be clear, so let me give you a hypothetical scenario.